hyprwm/hyprland-wiki/pages/FAQ/_index.md

 to add, Hyprland's file picker would not normally appear when selecting a directory from steam.

-Steam have its own file picker, however, it's not functional.
+Steam has its own file picker, however, it's not functional.
 Install `xdg-desktop-portal-gtk` to show the desktop's file picker.